Flow Research is conducting a new

 gauges are relatively inexpensive mechanical devices that, for the most

-was the beginning of the company that is today known as Ashcroft, Inc.
+beginning of the company that is today known as Ashcroft, Inc. The

-and still sells pressure gauges, along with a variety of other
+pressure gauges, along with a variety of other products including pressure

 Bourdon